Veluthil/Morse-Code-Converter/README.md

 - 'T' to convert text to Morse Code.

 Rules and additional options:
-- '  ' (double space) indicates spaces between words in Morse Code, therefore when converting Morse Code to a string you should use double space as a break between single words.
+- Double space indicates spaces between words in Morse Code, therefore when converting Morse Code to a string you should use double space as a break between single words.
 - To exit Morse Code Converter type '#'.